A step-by-step guide to close bank account(s)

 Step 2:

-Apply for grant of probate or letter of administration (as applicable)
+Apply for Grant of Probate or Grant of Letters of Administration (as applicable)

 Step 3: